romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 // Step #5: pull the "DeviceDescription" out of the
-// Utils.deviceTypes Map, passing the deviceBreakpoint retrieved above DeviceDescription? deviceDesc = Utils.deviceTypes[deviceBreakpoint];
+// Utils.deviceTypes Map, passing the deviceBreakpoint retrieved above DeviceDescription deviceDesc = Utils.deviceTypes[deviceBreakpoint] as DeviceDescription;

-// TODO: Use deviceDesc!.icon and deviceDesc.label
+// TODO: Use deviceDesc.icon and deviceDesc.label
 // to populate both "icon" and "label" variables
 // inside the build method